 4. Review Expenses Regularly

-Regularly reviewing your expenses can help identify any missed deductions and ensure that all claimed expenses are legitimate and well-documented.
+Regularly review your expenses to identify any missed deductions and ensure all claimed expenses are legitimate and well-documented.

 5. Use Technology

-Leveraging accounting software and apps can streamline the record-keeping process, making it easier to track expenses, generate reports, and file tax returns accurately.
+Leverage accounting software and apps to streamline the record-keeping process, making it easier to track expenses, generate reports, and file tax returns accurately.

 Conclusion